StijnTassenoy/video-tool-suite/README.md

 A set of tools to quickly edit videos with.

 ## clipper
-Choose start and end time to create a cip out of a video file.
+Choose start and end time to create a clip out of a video file.

+## Aspect Ratio Resizer
+Specify aspect ratio and the type of aspect ratio and re-encode video file(s) accordingly.